Roulette Strategies & Systems

 Then repeat the scenario on the next spin, again adding the first and last numbers.
 4 + 4 gives 8, so you’d bet £8 on ‘odd’.
 Should that win, you have a 6 left on your list, staking this on an outside 50:50 bet accordingly, for example ‘High’.

-If you’re lucky enough to win that bet too, you’ve covered all the numbers in your sequence and have completed the system.
+There is a possibility to win that bet too, and in that case you’ve covered all the numbers in your sequence and have completed the system.
 Your winnings should amount to £20, assuming you’ve made no inside bets.

 You can read more about the La Bouchere system in this very detailed book.
 Or watch simply this video which explains you the system.